WenhanLyu/penguin-passport/README.md

 # Penguin Passport

-This is the front-end part of a research project in CSCI-GA.3033-078.
+Penguin Passport is a dApp with our own Penguin token.
 More information can be found in the ABOUT page of this website.

 ## To build and run